UTSCCSCC01/Being-Seen/doc/sprint0/README.md

 - [iOS Emulator](https://reactnative.dev/docs/environment-setup) (Requires Xcode which is only available on Mac)
 - [Node.js](https://nodejs.org/en/) (app is tested to work for at least `v16.8.0`)
 - Code editor or IDE that has support for JavaScript, TypeScript (e.g. [VS Code](https://code.visualstudio.com/))
+- Expo Go app on your mobile device to test the app on your device
 - `.env` file, contact [LegoCityMan7063](https://github.com/LegoCityMan7063) for access
 - MongoDB Cloud, contact [LegoCityMan7063](https://github.com/LegoCityMan7063) for access